-Total Waste Solutions (external link)came on board and are responsible for all aspects of composting food packaging at Council events as well as a number of other events.
+Total Waste Solutions (external link)came on board and is responsible for all aspects of composting food packaging at Council events, as well as a number of other events.

 They have also invested in purpose-built infrastructure to support composting food packaging at events, helping the initiative to not only be environmentally sustainable but also economically sustainable for both Council-produced and other major events taking place in Christchurch.

 The first trial took place across three large public events in February 2017.
 The three events included two Council-produced public events - Sparks and Christchurch Lantern Festival - and one partnership trial event with Christchurch Night Noodle Markets.